space-physics/glowaurora/README.rst

 Agreement contained in the file glowlicense.txt."

-Python code and modifications to original Fortran code:  Affero GPLv3+
+Python code and modifications to original Fortran code:  GNU Affero GPLv3+